jmspivey7/PlateSync/PlateSync_Dev_Notes.md

 If users experience issues with Planning Center integration, try the following:

 1. **From PlateSync side:**
-   - Use the "Clear Planning Center Connection" button to remove tokens from PlateSync
+   - Use the "Disconnect" button to properly revoke tokens with Planning Center
+   - Wait for the 2-second delay to complete before attempting to reconnect
-   - Check server logs for OAuth flow issues or API errors
+   - Check server logs for OAuth flow issues or token revocation errors
    - Verify user permissions (must be ADMIN)

 2. **From Planning Center side:**